 Since 2003, Mother Louise has been part of the life and ministry of St. Paul’s as an associate priest, while also serving as an intentional interim priest in various churches throughout Connecticut.

-Jake Street is an organist, harpsichordist, choir director, runner, advocate, and bubble tea enthusiast.
+Jake is an organist and harpsichordist from Massachusetts.
 He is a prizewinner in music criticism as well as in multiple international organ competitions, and holds degrees in music and keyboard performance from Holy Cross College, Oberlin Conservatory, and Yale University.
 He served as Organ Scholar at Trinity Church in Copley Square, Boston from 2012-13, and studied in Germany as a Fulbright scholar from 2013-14.
 He is currently the accompanist for the Fairfield County Chorale.
-When not at St. Paul’s, Jake is passionate about advocacy for mental health awareness and for survivors of sexual abuse.
-He enjoys running and reading about psychology in his spare time.

 Marsha Dunn, Associate for Member Engagement & Administration